Disjoint Tours and the Price of Diversity: The Price of Diversity of in

 \subsection{A Lower Bound}

-We now extend the lower bound results of Section \ref{subsec.2.2}---which focused on Hamiltonian ($s$, $t$)-paths, with $s = 1$ and $t = n$---to tours in uniform geometric graphs.
+We now extend the lower bound results of Section \ref{subsec.2.2}---which focused on Hamiltonian ($s$, $t$)-paths, with $s = 1$ and $t = n$---to tours in uniform metric graphs.
 To this end, we adopt the notions of \textit{covered} vertices and segments introduced in Section~\ref{subsec.2.2}, modifying them by replacing the Hamiltonian path with a tour in each definition.
 As before, we denote the depth of a segment $s \in C_n$ w.r.t. a tour $T$ by $\mu_T(s)$.
 Note that the cost of $T$ is equal to the sum of the depths of all segments in $C_n$ w.r.t. $T$.
-We begin with the following crucial lemma.
+We begin with the following crucial lemma (see proof in Appendix \ref{appendix.sec3.Lemma.6}).

-\begin{lemma} In any tour of a geometric graph in $\mathbb{S}^1$, all segments have odd depth or all segments have even depth. \end{lemma} \begin{proof} For the sake of contradiction, suppose that there is a tour $T$ such that there are segments of $C_n$ with even depth and segments with odd depth w.r.t. $T$.
-Then, there must exist two segments $s_1, s_2 \in C_n$, one with even depth and another with odd depth, that are adjacent.
-W.l.o.g., let $s_1 = (u, v)$ and $s_2 = (v, w)$ have even and odd depth, respectively.
-Consider the shared vertex $v$.
-Since $T$ is a cycle, $v$ must be an endpoint of exactly two edges $e, f \in T$.
-There are two different ways in which $e$ and $f$ contribute towards the depths of segments $s_1$ and $s_2$: (1) $e$ and $f$ cover exclusively one of $s_1$ and $s_2$, or (2) $e$ and $f$ both cover segment $s_1$, or both cover segment $s_2$.
-We now prove that both cases lead to a contradiction.

-Consider case (1).
-W.l.o.g., assume that the edge $e$ covers segment $s_1$ and edge $f$ covers segment $s_2$.
-Since $v$ is an endpoint of both $e$ and $f$, it cannot be connected to any more edges in tour $T$ and thus, any other edge of $T$ that covers one of $s_1$ or $s_2$, must also cover the other.
-Therefore, we get that $\mu_T(s_1) = \mu_T(s_2)$.
-This is a contradiction, since we assumed that $\mu_T(s_1)$ and $\mu_T(s_2)$ were even and odd, respectively.